Cadini di Misurina is an awe-inspiring mountain group of the Sexten Dolomites in the Italian Dolomites, Northern Italy.

 - What to Bring: Sturdy Hiking Boots and Hiking Poles

 - Recommended Trail Map: : Tabacco 010: Sextener Dolomiten/Dolomiti di Sesto 1:25.000

 - Where to Stay near Cadini di Misurina: Albergo Chalet Lago Antorno

 - Where to Stay in Cortina d’Ampezzo: Hotel Meuble Oasi (budget), Ambra Cortina Luxury&Fashion Hotel(midrange-luxury), or HOTEL de LËN (luxury)

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati

 The Cadini di Misurina mountains are located in the municipality of Auronzo di Cadore in the Italian province of Belluno in Veneto.

-They form the southernmost mountain group of the Sesto/Sexten Dolomites, a magnificent range which extends into South Tyrol in Northeastern Italy.
+They form the southernmost mountain group of the Sesto/Sexten Dolomites, a sub-range of the Italian Dolomites in the Italian Alps.

 Cadini di Misurina is bounded by the Misurina Lake to the west, the Lavaredo Group to the north, the Val Marzon and Vallone di Lavaredo valleys to the East, and the Ansiei valley to the South.